SnepCnep/FiveM-AntiCheat/readme.md

 ## Questions

 ### Free AntiCheat?
 - Yes, it's free.
-But how more likes on the repository, how more features will be added.
+But how more likes/star on the repository, how more features will be added.

 ### Cloud Panel?
 - No, because it's a free project.
 So i will not be add in the AntiCheat.